usecannon/cannon/packages/website/content/docs.md

 * `defaultValue` - Specifies the value to be used by this setting if the user doesn’t provide a value at run time.

 **Outputs**
 This action updates the return object by adding an entry to the `settings` key with the action’s name.
 The value of the entry is what has been passed in by the user at run time.
-Otherwise, the default value is used, if specified.
+Otherwise, the default value is used if specified.